15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 Be sure to indulge in some peanuts or a classic stadium frank as you enjoy this good ol’ fashioned American pastime.
 You’ll be humming the tune to “Take Me Out to the Ballgame” all day long as you cheer on the home team alongside thousands of wild local fans.

-Minute Maid Park also opens their doors to fans looking to watch batting practice and potentially have a few autographs signed.
+Daikin Park also opens their doors to fans looking to watch batting practice and potentially have a few autographs signed.
 It may be worth calling ahead to see what’s happening during your stay in the Houston area.

 Discovery Green

-Outdoor entertainment in Houston lives at the Discovery Green.
+Outdoor entertainment in Houston lives at Discovery Green.
 Wedged between McKinney Street and Lamar Street in the heart of downtown, this pretty urban park is a hotspot for Houston events, from daily gatherings to special celebrations.
 Two spectacular restaurants surround the green, as well as a dog park and a popular picnic lawn in the shadow of Houston’s downtown skyscrapers.

 Discovery Green